Melvin-klein/algone/docs/index.md

 # Welcome to Algone Library

 Algone is a library for **machine learning** and **data science**.
-It is written in C by myself as a student.
+It is written in C by me as a student.
 Because I learned C by myself, **please, don't use Algone in production**, I can't give any guarantee that Algone will work properly despite the unit tests I've set up.

 Contributions are open and welcome for every one :D